department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 ---
 layout: page-breadcrumbs.html
-title: Apply for Additional Disability Compensation for a Dependent
+title: Adding Dependents to Your VA Disability Compensation
-display_title: Disability Compensation for a Dependent
+display_title: Add or Remove a Dependent
 description: Find out how to add a dependent family member to your VA disability compensation benefits so you can get a higher payment to help support your family.
 concurrence: Incomplete
 plainlanguage: Certified plain language 4.20.18
 template: detail-page
+spoke: Manage Benefits
-order: 5
+order: 2
 relatedlinks:
   - heading: More VA benefits for you and your dependents
     links: